HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 In the case of fonts, self-hosting and subsetting are two techniques that, when combined, can help reduce this waste.
 However, most third-parties come in the form of scripts.
 These incur a cost when transferring data over the network, but also utilize processing power on the end-user’s device.
 For these, we can reduce their impact by loading them “just in time”.

-This pattern is known as [Import on Interaction](https://www.patterns.dev/posts/import-on-interaction/), which sees static facades used in place of interactive content when the page first loads.
+This pattern is known as <a hreflang="en" href="https://www.patterns.dev/posts/import-on-interaction/">Import on Interaction</a>, which sees static facades used in place of interactive content when the page first loads.
 The content then gets requested and loaded just before the user interacts with an element.
 This can result in less data being transferred initially, and also reduces the processing required when viewing the page - especially if the script is never requested.

 ### Implementing technical optimizations